top of page

 Treatment: Treatment for low ferritin is prescription-level iron supplementation (i.e., multivitamins with iron or iron-rich foods won’t usually cut it.)
 Doctors typically need to oversee the dosage, etc. because incorrect iron dosing can be dangerous.

-If you feel like your child’s sleep behavior is more than just a behavioral issue, get their ferritin checked.
+If you feel like your child’s sleep behavior is more extreme than just a behavioral issue, get their ferritin checked.

 References